This guide will help familiarize you with the causes of import errors and the basic techniques to trace each each error back to its source.

 Each error notification consists of two parts: the entry location (row) of the error and a description of the error.
 Error reports help you identify the incorrect data, but you will still need to diagnose the cause.

-Here is how a file might look in your spreadsheet editor, can you catch all the formatting errors?
+Here is how a file might look in your spreadsheet editor.
+It's difficult to spot all the formatting errors: